 Microsoft SharePoint data gateways now support both HTTP and HTTPS traffic.

 The user name and password that you used to sign up for Power Automate.

 You have these permissions by default for each gateway that you install.
 Also, an administrator of another gateway can grant you these permissions for that gateway.

 A license that supports gateways.
 For more information, see the “Connectivity” section of the pricing page.

-You can create a gateway and an on-premises connection only in your default environment.
+You can create a gateway and an on-premises connection for any environment.

 View your gateways

-In the upper-right corner of the Microsoft Flow website, select the gear icon, and then select Gateways.
+In the upper-right corner of the Power Automate website, select the gear icon, and then select Gateways.